end-4/dots-hyprland-wiki/src/content/docs/en/archives/m3ww.md

 layout: /src/layouts/autonum.astro
 ---

-> WARNING: This config are no longer maintained.
-It's recommended against using them.
+> WARNING: My Eww configs are no longer maintained.
+I recommend against using them

 # Description
 - The latest Eww-powered setup that follows the style of [Material Design 3](https://m3.material.io/)